lamouchedu94/Password-Generator-GUI/README.md

 # Password-Generator-GUI
 It's password Gernerator with a GUI.
-The program is write in python with Secrets and Tkinter.
+This program is write in python with Secrets and Tkinter.